Community Educational Engagement

-Since 1984, the Community Outreach Program has been a link between the Exploratorium and community-based organizations that work with underserved children, teens, and their families.
+Since 1984, the Community Educational Engagement Program has been a link between the Exploratorium and community-based organizations that work with underserved children, teens, and their families.

-The Community Outreach Program currently works with San Francisco and Oakland organizations including the following:
+The Community Educational Engagement Program currently works with San Francisco and Oakland organizations including the following:

 - AIM High

 - San Francisco Unified School District